2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 1. The Bitcoin on-chain node is fully synchronized
 2. The Internal lightning node is "Enabled" under "Lightning" > "Settings" > "BTC Lightning Settings"

-If you are unable to connect to your Lightning node, try restarting your server, or read for more details on BTCPay Server official documentation; https://docs.btcpayserver.org/Troubleshooting/ .
+If you are unable to connect to your Lightning node, you can just try restarting your server, or read more details on BTCPay Server official documentation; https://docs.btcpayserver.org/Troubleshooting/.
 You cannot accept lightning payments in your store until your Lightning node appears "Online".
-Try to test your Lightning connection by clicking the "Public Node Info" link
+Try to test your Lightning connection by clicking the "Public Node Info" link.

 ### Lightning wallet